pydicom/pydicom/doc/guides/plugin_table.rst

 **Known limitations**

-* Slower than the other plugins by 3-4x
+* *RLE Lossless*: Slower than the other plugins by 3-4x